nassosstylianou/nicar2019_qgis2/README.md

-To add a logo to your map click `Add Item` > `Add Picture`, draw a box where you want it and then in the `Image source` section of `Main Properties` on the right browse to the location of your picture.
+To add a logo to your map click `Add Item` > `Add Picture`, draw a box where you want it and then in the `Image source` section of `Main Properties` on the right browse to the location of your picture, which is in the screenshots folder.
 Insert the image and then drag it to the bottom right of the map.

 ![Adding a logo to your map](screenshots/qgis2_scrn47_printcomposer5.png)